stupside/Tenet.Middleman/README.md

 This project is exclusivly made for the auth service [TENET.OOO](https://app.tenet.ooo).

 This project acts as a middleman between the default auth and the clients.
-It's delivered as is and will allow you to stream content to the client by using the library delivered when you registered to the service.
+It's delivered as is and will allow you to stream contents to the client using the library.

 If you want to use docker, I provided a sample, which is configured to work on an alpine by default.

 You can obviously tweak the solution to your needs.

-When you registered on the website, and you have created a new product you will might want to configure the middleman.
+When you registered on the website, and you have created a new product you might want to configure the middleman.

 First start by adding a new configuration file for your product.
 ## Create a test.json: